 You may choose to increase or decrease your cover.
 If you do, we'll send you a new certificate of insurance showing the updated cover.

 Options to increase your cover (which will increase your premium) include:

 - increasing your annual benefit limit

 - reducing your co-payment

-- reducing your excess
+- reducing your excess.

-- adding consult care extra, day-to-day care extra or dental care extra to your policy.

 Changes to decrease your cover (which will reduce your premium) include: